SiN Episodes: Emergence

-SiN Episodes were a planned series of episodic games for Microsoft Windows that would have expanded upon the 1998 computer game SiN.
+SiN Episodes: Emergence is a 2006 first-person shooter developed and published by Ritual Entertainment.
+It is the first game in a planned series of episodic games for Windows that would have expanded upon the 1998 computer game SiN.
 A total of nine episodes were planned with only the first one released.
-Developed by Ritual Entertainment and powered by the Source game engine, the first episode "Emergence" was the first computer game by a major developer to both be produced episodically and delivered over the Internet without the intervention of a publisher.
+It is powered by the Source game engine, the first episode "Emergence" was the first computer game by a major developer to both be produced episodically and delivered over the Internet without the intervention of a publisher.
 This was accomplished through Valve's Steam content delivery system.

 In 2007, Ritual was acquired by casual game developer MumboJumbo, stalling the franchise and leaving the future of the series uncertain.
 With the sale of Ritual to MumboJumbo and departure of several employees, all future development of Sin Episodes appears to be delayed indefinitely, if not entirely canceled.
 MumboJumbo has already tasked Ritual to develop "high-quality casual content."

 Gameplay

+Normal single player story mode features a dynamic difficulty engine called Personal Challenge System, which gradually makes various aspects of the game harder or easier depending on the player's performance statistics.
+When starting a new game, the player can choose how much the difficulty is allowed to increase and how quickly it is allowed to decrease.
+Additionally, the player can enable the HardCORPS mode where all game saving is disabled, so that dying or quitting resets all progress.

 Arena Mode is a single player mode and was designed to run a contest at E3 2006 as part of a promotion alongside Vigor Gaming.
 In this high score mode the objective is to survive as long as possible among the steadily spawning and increasing enemies.
 There are time limits to the maps and it is possible to survive an entire round.
 The scoring system is also tied to the Personal Challenge System which runs at a much higher rate than in the main game.
 The challenge level changes every few seconds depending on the player's performance and the higher the challenge, the higher the rate of points that are accumulated.
 This mode was introduced into the game on June 26, 2006, with four maps available.
 An update was released on July 18, 2006, which included three further maps.